 Turmeric Curcumin for Anxiety

 Curcumin in turmeric owns an anti-depressant action that discharges serotonin and dopamine, which has a flattering effect on treating depression and anxiety.
 Curcumin enhances the level of neurotrophic factors, such as brain-derived neurotrophic factor (BDNF), that reduce the symptoms of both mild and moderate anxiety.
 Because of its anti-inflammatory properties, turmeric helps reduce your body’s stress response.
 Less cortisol and adrenaline coursing through your system make it easier to relax and feel calmer.
-In addition, it can also help patients suffering from severe forms of chronic mental diseases such as Alzheimer’s or Parkinson’s.
+In addition, it can also help patients suffering from severe forms of chronic mental diseases such as Alzheimer’s (dementia) or Parkinson’s.

 Turmeric for Bipolar Disorder